-FWD Group marks 12th anniversary with 12 community grants
+FWD Group Marks 12Th Anniversary With 12 Community Grants

-(MENAFN- ACN NewsWire) HONG KONG, Aug 14, 2025 - (ACN Newswire) - FWD Group Holdings Limited (“FWD Group” or “FWD”) today marked its 12th anniversary by announcing 12 charitable grants dedicated to supporting local communities across Asia.
+HONG KONG, Aug 14, 2025 - (ACN Newswire) - FWD Group Holdings Limited (“FWD Group” or“FWD”) today marked its 12th anniversary by announcing 12 charitable grants dedicated to supporting local communities across Asia.

 Since its founding in 2013, FWD has grown from its beginnings in Hong Kong SAR, Macau SAR, and Thailand to now span 10 markets across Asia, including Cambodia, Indonesia, Japan, Malaysia, the Philippines, Singapore, Vietnam.